Hi! I’m Kristen, and I’m the woman behind the curtain! It’s nice to meet you!

 I’ve been a city girl my whole life, but big on outdoors, and I dream of a house on a lake near the mountains someday.
 Until then, you can usually catch us camping and / or hiking in parks near and far in the summers.

 My husband and I have two sons who keep us on our toes and bring us so much joy and wonder, as well as a healthy dose of reality and candor, which I enjoy sharing occasionally on Instagram.
-We love traveling and exploring together, even if it’s something in our own back yard.
+We love traveling and exploring together, even if it’s something in our own backyard.
 One of the marvels of having children is experiencing the world through their eyes.
 Needless to say, Halloween and Christmas are my two favorite holidays, and I’m not sure I could pick between them.
+The next couple of pictures are definitely older, but I can’t take them down because they’re just so dang cute and I miss their chubby little cheeks LOL, and also, because ghosties.

 Growing up, I lived with my mom, older brother, and my maternal grandparents.
 When my grandparents retired, summers were for travel.
 We would get in the camper and head off to places far and wide, and while I don’t necessarily remember everything we did or saw, I remember the feeling of adventure, and it has stayed with me my entire life, fueling my love of travel.
 I hope to kindle that same fire in my kids.